basic-1/basic-1/docs/embedding.md

 `extern B1_T_INDEX b1_int_data_curr_line_offset;`
 Zero-based offset the next `DATA` statement value.
 The value can bne read with the next `READ` statement.
 The variable has to be set by `b1_ex_prg_data_go_next` function and the value can be previously stored by `b1_ex_prg_cache_curr_line_num` function.

+`extern uint8_t b1_int_exec_stop;`
+The variable can be used to stop program execution.
+Set it to any non-zero value to interrupt execution: this causes `b1_int_run` function termination with `B1_RES_STOP` code.
+The program execution can be resumed by calling the function again.
+The variable is available only if `B1_FEATURE_STMT_STOP` feature is enabled.

 `extern const B1_RPNREC *b1_rpn;`
 The variable should be used by `b1_ex_prg_rpn_cache` and `b1_ex_prg_rpn_get_cached` functions to cache expressions' postfix notation.